Irvin Kipper: Early life

 Irvin Kipper was born in Fort Worth, Texas, on November 13, 1916, and his family moved to Los Angeles in 1920.
 Kipper graduated from LA's Jefferson High School as Valedictorian.
 In 1944, he enlisted in the US Army Air Corps, ultimately becoming an officer and pilot of the Boeing B-17 Flying Fortress during World War II.
 While flying in Europe, Kipper named his B-17 "Purdy Gertie", after his wife, Gertrude.

 Family

-Kipper married his wife Gertrude on Jan.
-1, 1939.
+Kipper married his wife Gertrude on January 1, 1939.
 Born in Ohio in 1919, Gertrude and her family moved to Los Angeles in 1929, where she graduated from Los Angeles High School.
 After they married, Kipper left for war, and it was the only time in their lives that the two were apart.
-Gertrude was incredibly athletic and musically talented and taught tennis and piano lessons.
+Gertrude was athletic and musically talented and gave tennis and piano lessons.

 Kipper and Gertrude had two boys, Don and Robert, as well as four grandchildren, Andrew, Lily, Natalie and Elliot.
 Son Don and granddaughter Lily are now the current owners of Kip's Toyland.
 Their other son, Robert, is a divorce attorney in Beverly Hills.
 At the time of his death, he had been married for 77 years.

-Gertrude passed away only six weeks after Kipper.
-They say that she died of a broken heart.
+Gertrude died only six weeks after Kipper.